Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Dorigo, M., Theraulaz, G. and Trianni, V., 2020.
 Reflections on the future of swarm robotics.
 Science Robotics, 5(49).

+* Nolfi, S. and Floreano, D., 2000.
+Evolutionary robotics: The biology, intelligence, and technology of self-organizing machines.
+MIT Press.

 ## Recent Reviews/Surveys

 * Corne, D.W. and Lones, M.A., 2018.
 Evolutionary algorithms. arXiv preprint arXiv:1805.11014.